 The original Broadway production of "A Thousand Clowns" by Herb Gardner opened at the Eugene O'Neill Theater in New York on April 5, 1962, ran for 428 performances and was nominated for the 1963 Tony Award for Best Play.
 Jason Robards, Gene Saks, William Daniels and Barry Gordon recreated their stage roles in the filmed production.
 Gordon was nominated for the 1963 Tony Award for Best Featured Actor in a Play.
 Sandy Dennis who did not recreate her stage role, won the 1963 Tony Award for Best Featured Actress in a Play.
 See more »

 As Murray puts on a shirt, his toothbrush appears and disappears in his mouth between shots.
 See more »

 [shouts at rows of houses]

 Neighbors, I have an announcement for you.
 I have never seen such a collection of dirty windows.
 Now I want to see all of you out there on the fire escape with your Mr. Clean bottles, and let's snap it up!

 See more »

 In opening credits: and introducing Barry Gordon as Nick.
 In the end credits, Gordon is credited to all the different names his character has tried: Nick Burns, Wilbur Malcome Burns, Theodore Burns, Raphael Sabatini, Dr. Morris Fishbein, Woodrow Burns, Chevrolet Burns, Big Sam Burns and Lefty Burns.
-In the film, however, he is just called Nick.
+In the film, however, he is called Nick, Nicky, and Nicholas.
 See more »

 Was this review helpful to you?